-Travel is about seeing things that broaden your experience and while I’ve never had any desire to see a Nazi Concentration Camp as either a victim or a tourist, when I found out that there was one in Nis, I decided it was important to visit.
+Travel is about seeing things that broaden your experience.
+Both good and bad.
+I’ve never had any desire to see a Nazi Concentration Camp as either a victim or a tourist, but back in 2011 I was in Nis, Serbia when I found out that there was a concentration camp nearby, I decided it was important to visit.
+I’m glad that I went.
+It was powerful and important.

-The camp was called the Red Cross Concentration Camp (Crveni Krst in Serbian) which sent a very mixed message, much the way some redneck Serbs have when they welcome me and then tell me how much they hate Americans.
-I never really got the sense that the Serbs I met hated me, but in their rhetoric I sometimes heard a blind hatred that included me and that, was most certainly disturbing.
+The camp was called the Red Cross Concentration Camp (Crveni Krst in Serbian) which sent a very mixed message.
+It was a strange contrast sort of like the interactions I had with most of the Serbians I met.
+I never really got the sense that they hated me, but in their rhetoric I sometimes heard a blind hatred of my country that included me and that, was most certainly not something that could be ignored.

-To get to the camp, I had to walk the opposite direction from the tower of skulls.
+To get to the camp, I had to walk out of Nis and into the surrounding countryside.
 It was cold in either direction and the scenery was like a depressing Soviet era film all about life in the Gulag.
 Knowing I was heading to a concentration camp probably didn’t do anything to raise my level of happiness, still, I was curious what it would be like.
 As I got closer, I felt a cold wind not just blowing outside the walls of the camp but also blowing inside of me as I thought about the atrocities of the Nazi regime.

 The camp was built by the Nazis during the occupation of Yugoslavia during World War II.
 Coming closer and seeing the swastica, barbed wire, and guard tower- I felt chills as I thought of the way human beings are able to kill each other.
 I’ve talked with killers before and they say it becomes easier each time and soon, it’s like just about anything else.
 Interestingly, butchers or hunters say the same thing.
 Incredibly disturbing.